davidwhogg/RadioArrayModel/README.md

 * **Brendon Brewer**, UC Santa Barbara
 * **Hans-Walter Rix**, Max-Planck-Institut für Astronomie

+### Things to think about: ###

+* You have a faint blob in your cleaned image.
+Is it significant?
+  Surely this is a question that should or could be answered in the space of visibilities.

+* There are N radio telescopes and ~N^2 baselines; does this mean that noise in the baselines must be correlated?
+Or does the long integration time (relative to the coherence time) erase these correlations?

+* There are N radio telescopes and ~N^2 baselines; does this mean that you can infer the phase delays you get from your phase calibrator from the science data themselves?
+That is, can you self-calibrate always when N is large?

+* Bandwidth-smearing is something that needs to be a part of any real generative model.
+That is, we might be able to account for this in a proper model.

+* Can we go "fully probilistic"?
+Is it possible to return a posterior PDF over scenes that could have created the data?

 ### Related projects: ###

 * **Peter Williams** (Berkeley) is developing Python code to do